-Beyond that, you may have heard of a drink called a long black or a ‘lungo’ which are very similar in style to an Americano.
+You may have heard of a drink called a long black or a ‘lungo’ which are similar to an Americano.

 Short and Strong: The Lungo and the Long Black

 A long black seems like a deceptive name because a long black is a very short Americano.
-It is usually a double shot of espresso topped up with hot water and served in a 6oz or 8oz cup—basically, a short, robust and black Americano.
+It’s usually a double shot of espresso topped up with hot water and served in a 6oz or 8oz cup.
+Basically, a short, robust and black Americano.

 Its name comes from the idea that its similar to a longer espresso; an espresso made with more water.
 However, the idea of a long espresso is a much better description for a lungo.
 This is a very long espresso.